isi-usc-edu/benchq/README.md

 SLOW_BENCHMARKS=1 pytest benchmarks/
 ```

-These benchmarks are run automatically on each release.
-You can see the performance of benchq over time on [benchq's benchmark page](https://zapatacomputing.github.io/benchq/dev/bench/).

 ## Development and Contribution

 To install the development version, run `pip install -e '.[dev]'` from the main directory.